 The only wildlife corridor from Lake Ontario to the Oak Ridges Moraine, in the Toronto area, is protected by Rouge Park.
 Potential commercial and industrial development of the “Pickering Lands” poses a serious risk to species, particularly those that require more space to supply all of their habitat needs (such as otter and Great Blue Heron).

 In such a busy urban landscape, assuring the long-term health of the park will require strong management tools that prioritize conservation and provide clear guidance for visitor use.
 The law must clearly state that the protection of ecological integrity is the first priority of the Minister in park management.
-Mandatory language is also needed in the purpose section to signify that the duty to preserve the parkland for future generations is required and language to dedicate the park to the people of Canada for their benefit should also be included in any amendments.

 Better intergovernmental cooperation is required to ensure that these “Pickering Lands” remain permanently protected from urban development.